steem/qwp/doc/README.md

 will be loaded just for the same module.

 ## Including sequence
-The php including sequence for a web page is:
+The php loading sequence for module html page is:
 * index.php
 * common.php
 * xxx.init.php